Amonsiba/EE282/homework4.md

 ### Calculate the following for all sequences <= 100kb and all sequences >100kb:

->Downloading file from the internet - chromosome file in fasta format <br>
+>Download file from the internet - file is in fasta format <br>
 >`wget ftp://ftp.flybase.net/releases/current/dmel_r6.36/fasta/dmel-all-chromosome-r6.36.fasta.gz` <br>
->Check File Integrity - downloads checksum file <br>
+>Check File Integrity - downloads checksum file and check the checksum using md5sum program <br>
 >`wget ftp://ftp.flybase.net/releases/current/dmel_r6.36/fasta/md5sum.txt`<br>
 >`md5sum --check <(grep dmel-all-chromosome-r6.36.fasta.gz md5sum.txt)`
 >
->Code for making the files for specific length of the sequence
+>The following code is for making specific lengths of sequences into two files.
+Bioawk is using fasta files
+>line by line and pulls all the >100kb sequences (upper code) or <=100kb sequences (lower code), and outputs
+>them to a gzip file which gets labeled.
+>
 >1.
 For sequences >100 kb:<br>
 >`bioawk -c fastx 'length($seq) > 100000{ print ">"$name; print $seq }'  dmel-all-chromosome-r6.36.fasta.gz | gzip -c > dmelr6.gt.fa.gz`
 >